sbidy/wiz_light/README.md

 6. Restart your HA/HASS service in the UI with `<your-URL>/config/server_control`
 7. Add the bulbs to your `configuration.yaml` - You can not add the bulbs in the HA UI!! (configFlow is missing)

-As an alternative you can use the HACS platform for installation - see [HACS Website](https://hacs.xyz)

 Questions?
 Check out the github project [pywizlight](https://github.com/sbidy/pywizlight)

-## Testing

-See `test.py` for how the underlying API works

 ## HA config

+## You can now use the HASS UI to add the devices/integration.

 To enable the platform integration after installation add